-Watershed Management Plan development, particularly goal setting, policy development, and prioritization of implementation actions, should be led by the Commission, but will require a considerable time commitment above and beyond regular monthly Commission meetings.
-A Plan Steering Committee should be established and is likely to meet approximately 11 - 17 times over the next three years.
-We anticipate a mixture of in-person and online meetings as there are advantages to both.
-A Plan Steering Committee committee could include members such as:
+Watershed Management Plan development, particularly goal setting, policy development, and prioritization of implementation actions, must be led by the Commission, but will require a considerable time commitment above and beyond regular monthly Commission meetings.
+A Plan Steering Committee will be established and is likely to meet approximately 12 - 18 times over the next three years.
+We anticipate a mixture of inperson and online meetings as there are advantages to both.
+We recommend the Plan Steering Committee include all commissioners and alternates with participation expected through the duration of Plan development.
+PSC meetings would be facilitated by Commission staff and would be open to all commissioners, alternates, TAC members, and the public.